 Deep brain stimulation

-When the pulse generator is switched on, the electrodes deliver high frequency stimulation to the targeted area.
+When the pulse generator is switched on, the electrodes deliver high-frequency stimulation to the targeted area.
 This stimulation changes some of the electrical signals in the brain that cause the symptoms of Parkinson’s.

 Key points

-- It's not a cure and doesn't stop Parkinson’s from progressing.
-But in many cases it's given people with the condition better control of their motor (movement) symptoms including tremor, speed of movements and involuntary movements.
+• It's not a cure and doesn't stop Parkinson’s from progressing.
+But in many cases, it's given people with the condition better control of their motor (movement) symptoms includingtremor, speed of movements and involuntary movements.

 Download this information

-Deep brain stimulation for Parkinson's (PDF, 3MB)
+Deep brain stimulation for Parkinson's (PDF, 426KB)

 We know lots of people would rather have something in their hands to read rather than look at a screen, so you can order printed copies of our information by post, phone or email.